ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-combination-series/index.md

 title: "Combination Charts"
 ---

-This section shows how to create Combination Charts - charts consisting of different series types.

 A combination chart combines two or more series types allowing for flexible data visualisations.
+They are ideal for making visual comparisons of different sets of data in a single chart.

 ## Combination Series Types